-Liver damage is a very rare side effect and your vet will notice it and stop administration of the medication.
+Liver damage is a very rare but real side effect.
+A good vet will notice it and immediately stop use of the medication.

-Antibiotics will only be prescribed for your pet if their own immune system cannot fight off the infection.
-It is a last resort and this specific medication will only be used to treat infections that other antibiotics cannot penetrate.
+Antibiotics will only be prescribed for your pet if their own immune system cannot fight off an infection.
+This specific medication will only be used to treat infections that other antibiotics cannot penetrate.

-When the vet prescribes medication like Doxycycline it will probably be for at least one week.
-Ensure that you give the entire course to your pet.
-Even when your pet appears to be happier and healthier, finish the course.
-By completing the prescribed amount you are ensuring that the infection is taken care of.
-This is important because there is the possibility of a relapse.
+When the vet prescribes a medication like Doxycycline it will probably be for at least one week.
+Ensure that you give the entire prescription to your dog.
+Even when they appear to be happier and healthier, finish the course in full.
+By completing the prescribed amount, you will be ensuring that the infection is completely taken care of.
+This is very important because there is the possibility of a relapse.

-If your vet does decide that Doxycycline is the right course of action for your dog, he should give you exact and detailed directions in regards to dosage and duration.
+If your vet does decide that Doxycycline is the right course of action for your dog, they should give you exact and detailed directions in regards to dosage and duration.
 Never attempt to provide this powerful drug to your canine on your own as the consequence could be fatal.

-Your vet should also advise you of the possible side effects and tell you what to do if they occur.
-Most importantly your vet should advise you of the benefits and negatives of this medication and explain why he has chosen this course of action.
+Be sure to read up on all the possible side effects and know what to do if they occur.
+Most importantly your vet should advise you of the pros and cons of using Doxy and fully explain why they’ve chosen this as a treatment for your dog.